adithya1012/NASA-MCP-Server/README.md

-# MCP Server
+# NASA MCP Server

 A Python implementation of the Model Context Protocol (MCP) server, providing tool-enabled AI conversations via the [streamable-http transport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http).

-The Frontend code for this project is present in the [MIE Chatbot](https://github.com/adithya1012/MIE_ChatBot).
+The Frontend code for this project is present in the [MCP_Pilot](https://github.com/adithya1012/MCP_Pilot).

 ## Project Structure